Vietnamese President Vo Van Thuong resigns amid anti-corruption campaign

 The position of president in Vietnam is largely ceremonial and ranks third in the country’s political hierarchy.
 The most powerful position is that of Communist Party general secretary, a post held since 2011 by Nguyen Phu Trong, who is 79.

-The ideologically conservative Thuong was considered a protege of Trong’s, and his departure underscores the reach of the anti-corruption drive that has been Trong’s “most important legacy,” said Nguyen Khac Giang, an analyst at Singapore’s ISEAS-Yusof Ishak Institute.
+The ideologically conservative Thuong was considered Trong's protege, and his departure underscores the reach of the anti-corruption drive that has been Trong’s “most important legacy,” said Nguyen Khac Giang, an analyst at Singapore’s ISEAS-Yusof Ishak Institute.

-The party said that Truong's "violations" had "negatively affected public perception, as well as the reputation of the Party and the state.
-Being aware of his responsibilities before the Party, the state and the people, Thuong has sent his resignation from his positions," in a statement reported by state media VN Express International.
-It's not clear what violations the statement referred to.
+Truong's "violations" had "negatively affected public perception, as well as the reputation of the Party and the state.
+Being aware of his responsibilities before the Party, the state and the people, Thuong has sent his resignation from his positions," a party statement reported by state media VN Express International said.

+The announcement precedes a meeting in Hanoi of Vietnam’s parliament scheduled for Thursday, when it is likely to approve the party’s decision to accept the resignation.
+It is unlikely that a permanent replacement would be elected very soon, Giang added.

+It wasn’t clear what the exact nature of the violations was but Thuong’s resignation took place days after the former head of Central Vietnam’s Quang Ngai province was arrested on allegations of corruption while Thuong was party chief in the province.
+The former head was part of an investigation into a real estate firm for alleged forgery.

 The anti-corruption drive, described by Trong as a “blazing furnace,” has helped cement the top leader's authority, but Giang said that factions in the party have also sought to use it to purge rivals.